Seeing is eye's reason, but not its function.

-As the XIX century came to a close, landscape art became more subjective in its form and content.
+As the XIX century came to an end, landscape art became more subjective in its form and content.
 We can observe more metaphorical and personal landscapes, interacting with the artist's emotions and mood changes, manifested through intensity or the choice of pallet at any given moment.

 Maya Rygaard proceeds along the classical romantic path forged by the Nordic tradition in landscape art.
 She explores and experiments, moving from romantic classical landscapes into the abstract.
 Her monumental works are influenced by loneliness and melancholy, while directly reflecting the natural world of north-central Sweden.

 Her works, with their powerful psychological aura, are influenced by the themes and colours of the four seasons.
 The long Swedish winter, for instance, with its dark pallet, near blacks, that guide us to solitary places, isolated and abandoned in eternal shadows, places that imprison us and drive us to contemplate countless existential questions about our times.

 Maya Rygaard's painting is a search and an investigation into the different physical and metaphysical states of the Scandinavian landscape.
 A search to hoard magical moments where light and darkness play a pivotal role in the creation and shaping of each chosen landscape, and where nature's elements bear upon the living.

 In 'The four seasons' we see a playful Maya Rygaard, portraying her different moods, swayed by reactions to her trips through Sweden, Finland and Norway.
 We observe instances of loneliness, melancholy, warmth and coldness, poetic and dramatic states.